tkhyn/django-actrack/README.rst

 .. note::

-   The logging levels shall only be positive integers
+   The logging levels should have upper case names and their values must be small positive integers from 0 to 32767

+   The defined logging levels can, after initialization, be accessed under the ``actrack.level`` module.
+E.g. ``actrack.level.INFO``.

 DEFAULT_LEVEL
    The default level to use for logging.
 Defaults to ``LEVELS['INFO']``